 Dr. Puccioni’s research examines the ways in which family and classroom contexts influence children’s educational opportunities and development, with a particular focus on language and literacy.
-She is particularly interested in understanding how parents’ beliefs shape their behaviors, which in turn, influence children’s literacy development.
-Her dissertation drew on data from the Early Childhood Longitudinal Study-Kindergarten cohort to estimate latent growth curves to examine the associations among parents’ school readiness beliefs, practices, and children’s academic achievement from kindergarten through first grade.
+She is particularly interested in understanding how individual’s values and beliefs shape their behaviors.
+Her dissertation drew on data from the Early Childhood Longitudinal Study – Kindergarten cohort to estimate latent growth curves to examine the associations among parents’ school readiness beliefs, practices, and children’s academic achievement from kindergarten through first grade.
 She is a recipient of the King-Chavez-Parks Future Faculty Fellowship, used to support her dissertation research.
-Jaime’s current research focuses on the relationship among children’s opportunities to learn, approaches toward learning, and reading development in elementary school.

 Selected Conference Presentations:

-Covay, E. & Puccioni, J. (2013).
-Inequality in Noncognitive Skills and Cumulative Disadvantage.
-Paper presented at the American Sociological Association conference, New York, NY.
-8/2013
+Covay, E. & Puccioni, J. (2013, August).
+Inequality in non-cognitive skills and cumulative disadvantage.
+Paper presented at the American Sociological Association annual conference, New York, NY.

 Puccioni, J. (2013, May).
 Academic socialization and the transition to school: Parents’ conceptions of school readiness, practices, and children’s academic achievement.
 Paper presented at the American Educational Research Association conference, San Francisco, CA.